-Understanding QLD Workers Compensation – Each state and territory in Australia has its own scheme for workers compensation insurance and each state government regulates the workers compensation scheme in that state.
-The various schemes are managed in different ways and insurers may have different roles within the schemes.
-In Western Australia, Tasmania, Northern Territory and ACT, insurers privately underwrite the scheme.
+Each state and territory in Australia has its own scheme for workers’ compensation insurance, and each state government regulates the workers’ compensation scheme in that state.
+In Western Australia, Tasmania, the Northern Territory and the ACT, insurers privately underwrite the scheme.
 In NSW, Victoria and South Australia, insurers operate as scheme agents on behalf of the government authority.

 Accident Insurance

-Businesses that employ workers in Queensland are required to insure their employees against workplace accidents with WorkCover.
-It is compulsory for them to have an accident insurance policy, this policy as opposed to workers compensation policies in underwritten states, does not cover working directors of a company, trustees of trusts, or partners in a partnership.
+They must have an accident insurance policy; this policy, as opposed to workers’ compensation policies in underwritten states, does not cover working directors of a company, trustees of trusts, or partners in a partnership.

 Workplace Personal Injury Insurance